 Form the meat into approximately golf ball sized balls.

 Gently roll the meatball in the egg, then gently roll again in the cassava flour to coat.
+Set aside and continue until all the meatballs have been coated.

 Working in batches, fry the meatballs, gently moving or rolling them as needed to ensure all sides are evenly fried.